Thank you for your interest.

 Non incidentally, opportunities for Nature connectedness is shown to bolster a sense of ecological stewardship.
 I am also particularly keen on helping savvy but not-so-free-range X-Box and Playstation wielding city kids, of differing abilities increase their sensory palette.

 Inviting you to explore the beautiful, strange, bizarre tactile world of botany and horticulture allows me to suggest ways for communing with Nature which helps you discover your personal ressources for creative self growth.

 My relationship with holistic mind-body practices informs my exercise of therapeutic horticulture.
 I trained formally in Jon Kabat-Zinn’s MBSR mindfulness based stress reduction with NYC based teachers of mindful meditation, continue practice in Charlotte Selver’s Sensory Awareness approaches, return regularly to Les Fehmi’s Open Focus and draw inspiration from Pauline Oliveros’ Deep Listening Sonic Meditations.
 I have used these techniques for personal well-being and they are now resources for my own approach in Nature, the Arts within workshops.

-I am a member of the professional organization the American Horticultural Therapy Association (AHTA) and the French Federation of Art Therapists (FFAT).
+I am a member of the professional organization the American Horticultural Therapy Association (AHTA), the American Association of Art Therapists (AAAT) and the French Federation of Art Therapists (FFAT).
 I also adhere to AMAVIE, professional group representing complementary and natural health practitioners.